 Not just endorphins, running also helps your body synthesize more of the mood-enhancing neurotransmitters like dopamine and serotonin, the deficiency of which causes depression.5 In this, running functions like antidepressants.
 Usually, you tend to get a mood-enhancement effect within five minutes of moderate exercising.

-As regular running increases the secretion of the mood-enhancing hormones like norepinephrine, serotonin, and dopamine,6 together called the catecholamines, your attention and focus improve.
-Thanks to this, running is considered one of the most effective methods to reduce attention-deficit/hyperactivity disorder (ADHD) symptoms.7
+As regular running increases the secretion of the mood-enhancing hormones like norepinephrine, serotonin, and dopamine,9 together called the catecholamines, your attention and focus improve.
+Thanks to this, running is considered one of the most effective methods to reduce attention-deficit/hyperactivity disorder (ADHD) symptoms.10

-Chronic stress and depression stop the birth of neurons, or neurogenesis, in the brain and shrink the hippocampus, the region in the brain that is responsible for learning and memory.
-This leads to cognitive deficits, where the patient has difficulty processing information and acting accordingly.8
+Chronic stress stops the birth of neurons, or neurogenesis, in the brain and shrink the hippocampus, the region in the brain that is responsible for learning and memory.
+This leads to cognitive deficits, where the patient has difficulty processing information and acting accordingly.12

-If you start running now, you’ll lower your risk for age-related cognitive decline.
-According to a study,11 vocabulary learning was found to be 20 percent faster after intense physical exercise.
+- Age-related cognitive decline: If you start running now, you’ll lower your risk for age-related memory loss.
+According to a study, vocabulary learning was found to be 20 percent faster after intense physical exercise.15

-With its ability to generate new nerve cells, running helps prevent neurodegenerative diseases like dementia—Alzheimer’s disease makes up about 60 to 80 percent cases of dementia—where the neurons lose their ability to function properly and eventually die.
+- Dementia and Alzheimer’s: With its ability to generate new nerve cells, running helps prevent neurodegenerative diseases like dementia—Alzheimer’s disease makes up about 60–80 percent cases of dementia—where the neurons lose their ability to function properly and eventually die.

-Consistent exercise can actually bring about structural changes to your hippocampus,12 slow down neurodegeneration, and improve learning and memory retention.
-It can especially help the elderly population and patients of type-2 diabetes,13 who have higher risks of Alzheimer’s disease and dementia.
+Consistent exercise can actually bring about structural changes to your hippocampus, slow down neurodegeneration, and improve learning and memory retention.
+It can especially help the elderly population and patients of type-2 diabetes, who have higher risks of Alzheimer’s disease and dementia.16 17

 Have you noticed how difficult it is for you to focus on any task and interact with others when you are depressed or in the throes of anxiety?
 Soon, this starts affecting your efficiency, and you are left with low self-esteem.

-Studies have claimed that being involved in vigorous physical activities like running help with all of these.14 When you run, you get fit, and that improves your self-esteem.
+Studies have claimed that being involved in vigorous physical activities like running help with all of these.18 When you run, you get fit, and that improves your self-esteem.
 It then serves as the basis for a more successful personal life as you start realizing that you are capable of achieving more than you give yourself credit for.
-Needless to say, this confidence counters your depressive symptoms.15
+Needless to say, this confidence counters your depressive symptoms.19

 Started Running Yet?